 10 things to do on Christmas Day in Toronto

-There are still many fun and safe things to do on Christmas Day in Toronto this year.
-From skating on one of the many outdoor rinks to checking out festive lights, there's no shortage of options to celebrate the holiday.
+Things to do on Christmas Day 2022 in Toronto include skating on one of the many outdoor rinks and checking out festive lights.
+There's no shortage of options to celebrate the holiday.

 Here are some things to do on Christmas Day in Toronto.

-Homes in Toronto that have completely transformed with twinkly light displays and holiday decor so now's your chance to finally see them before the decorations are taken down for the year.
-And don't miss Kringlewood, a street filled with massive inflatable Santas on Inglewood Drive.
+There's no shortage of homes in Toronto that have completely transformed their houses with holiday decor and twinkly lights and now's your chance to see them one last time before they're taken down for the year.
+Also don't miss Kringlewood, where massive inflatable Santas take over Inglewood Drive.

-Put on your winter boots and take a hike at one of the city's winter hiking trails.
-It's predicted to be a white Christmas this year so round up your family and get some fresh air before or after your holiday meal.
+Buddle up and take a hike at one of the many winter hiking trails across the city.
+With the major winter storm headed to the city, it's bound to be a white Christmas so round up your family to get some fresh air after your holiday meal.

 Join the conversation Load comments